mdasif8393/niche-website-client-side/README.md

-#### Please reload tw0 or three times the webpage if data are not shown properly. it's heroku problem
+### Note: Bikes collection and reviews in home page are not shown at first because of heroku problem.
+Please reload two or three times the webpage if data are not shown properly. it's heroku problem
 # Website Name: Fancy Bikes
 #### It's a travel agency website